-Dr. Rinku informed Reshma that hysteroscopy is used to remove polyps from uterus.
+Dr. Priti informed Reshma that hysteroscopy is used to remove polyps from uterus.
 It is a safe procedure where a thin, telescope-like instrument is used to examine the inside of the uterus.

 “This procedure is minimally-invasive as it allows us to remove the growths without a cut in any part of the body.”

 It usually takes only 15 to 20 minutes to do the procedure and can be done under local anesthesia or short general anesthesia.